Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Shared secret used to authenticate [execution clients](../../concepts/node-types.md#execution-and-consensus-clients) when using the Engine JSON-RPC API.
+The shared secret used to authenticate [execution clients](../../concepts/node-types.md#execution-and-consensus-clients) when using the Engine JSON-RPC API.
 Contents of file must be 32 hex-encoded bytes.
 May be a relative or absolute path.
 See an [example of how to generate this](../../get-started/connect/mainnet.md#1-generate-the-shared-secret).

 ### `eth1-deposit-contract-address`